ibm-cloud-docs/framework-financial-services/satellite/learn/satellite-architecture-responsibilities.md

 | On-premises IaaS / data center provider | Client IT operations and facilities teams responsible for the data center, networking, hardware, and virtualization that supports the on-premises PaaS and workload. |
 | {{site.data.keyword.cloud_notm}} IaaS / data center provider | {{site.data.keyword.cloud_notm}} development and operations teams responsible for the direct {{site.data.keyword.satelliteshort}} management capabilities and supporting services that run in {{site.data.keyword.cloud_notm}}. |
 {: summary="The rows are read from left to right.
 The first column is the title for the role.
 The next columns describe the role."}
-{: caption="Table 2.
-Roles for deploying, managing, and operating all components of the Satellite reference architecture" caption-side="top"}
+{: caption="Roles for deploying, managing, and operating all components of the Satellite reference architecture" caption-side="top"}